- break a problem into logical components

 - take the sum of all the digits

-- if and only if the total modulo 10 is equal to 0 then the number is valid
+- if the sum is divisible by ten, the number is valid

 Validating an Account Number